edsun123/ARTour_Project/ARtour/README.md

 # ARtour

-This is a working version of the front end application.
+This is a working version of the iOS application.
 For the complete version switch to test2 branch